llegomark/url-shortener/README.md

 - Expiration time for short URLs
 - Rate limiting to prevent abuse
 - Input validation and error handling
+- Custom domain support
+- Update and delete short URLs
+- CORS support with configurable allowed origins
+- Caching of URL mappings for faster access
+- Logging for better debugging and monitoring
+- Pretty JSON formatting for API responses

 ## Prerequisites